morete/kubevirt-basics-training/content/en/docs/containerized-data-importer/create-datavolume.md

 every participant without the need to download the image multiple times?

 {{% details title="Task Hint" %}}
-We could have provided a provisioned PVC in a central Namespace and created our DataVolume with a `pvc` source, then let the CDI Operator clone the central PVC to a PVC your Namespace.
+We could have provided a provisioned PVC in a central namespace and created our DataVolume with a `pvc` source, then let the CDI Operator clone the central PVC to a PVC your namespace.
 {{% /details %}}

 [^1]: [Alpine Cloud Image](https://alpinelinux.org/cloud/)